Pelochus/bt-crazyflies/scripts/deps/README.md

 - dfu-util
 - dfu-programmer
 - gedit
+- cflib (pipx)
+- ivy (pipx)

-DFU packages are needed for flashing the firmware to the Crazyflies. gedit is used as default editor for Paparazzi.
+DFU packages are needed for flashing the firmware to the Crazyflies. gedit is used as default editor for Paparazzi. cflib is a library needed for communication with the Crazyflie using the Crazyradio 2.0 ivy is also necessary for Paparazzi communication

 It also inits the submodule for Eigen, needed for this Bachelor's Thesis.
 Not needed if already inited all submodules: